 To optimize locking mechanisms and minimize their impact on database performance, follow these best practices:

-- Minimize lock duration: Short-term locks can reduce contention and improve concurrency.
+- Minimize lock duration: Release locks as soon as possible to reduce contention and overhead.

 Conclusion